zhaobn/comlog/notes/meeting_notes_20210329.md

 - One performance improve I can make if we are happy with only keeping top n programs: ignore folded programs if `log_prob` is too low (not worthy)
 - Does it still make sense to loop through learning data multiple times (if we are only keeping the top n)?
 - Ready to run on potential experiment designs

+## Manuscript submission

+- Use "entities" or stick with "objects"?
+- Model names.
+We have UnCala (universal causal laws), LoCaLa (local causal laws) and LoCaLaPro for now.
+- Template choice - two column or single column for submission?
+- Additional info: funding, consent, conflicts of interest, suggested reviewers